What Made Oppenheimer Upgrade Synaptics' Stock?

 According to TipRanks.com, Yang is a 2-star analyst with an average return of 4.3% and a 57.9% success rate.
 Yang covers the Technology sector, focusing on stocks such as QuickLogic, MagnaChip, and Corning.

-Currently, the analyst consensus on Synaptics is a Strong Buy with an average price target of $124.63, which is a 19.5% upside from current levels.
-In a report released today, Susquehanna also reiterated a Buy rating on the stock with a $135.00 price target.
+Synaptics has an analyst consensus of Strong Buy, with a price target consensus of $126.25, which is a 21.0% upside from current levels.
+In a report released yesterday, Mizuho Securities also maintained a Buy rating on the stock with a $120.00 price target.

 See today’s analyst top recommended stocks >>